 - Identifying areas of routine and manual (R/M) workers and high deprivation to ensure local stop smoking services are provided in the right place and targeting community work in these areas. - Strong engagement with mental health services.
 High smoking prevalence exists in mental health settings and smokers in this category are sometimes neglected in mainstream services.
-Evidence indicates that mental health services users wish to and can quit, given adequate support. - Strong engagement with prisons.
-The Devon Prisons Health Needs Assessment 2012 has identified that around 70% of prisoners smoke.34 - Promoting smokefree places so that tobacco is further denormalised (see Priority 5). - Targeting geographical areas of high smoking prevalence through community partnerships. - Ensuring that tobacco control objectives are included in a wide range of strategies and commissioning arrangements.
+Evidence indicates that mental health services users wish to and can quit, given adequate support. - Continue to support and progress the Smokefree work in early adopter prisons, with a view for HMP Exeter to go Smokefree in May 2016. - Promoting smokefree places so that tobacco is further denormalised (see Priority 5). - Targeting geographical areas of high smoking prevalence through community partnerships. - Ensuring that tobacco control objectives are included in a wide range of strategies and commissioning arrangements.